eic/epic-prod/docs/RECO/24.06.0/index.md

             60GeV , Sub-directory or File Count:1
         proton , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:8
             10GeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:4
             1GeV , Sub-directory or File Count:3
             200MeV , Sub-directory or File Count:3
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:2
             2GeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:1
             500MeV , Sub-directory or File Count:3
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:34
-                45to135deg , Sub-directory or File Count:44
 ```